 Iruka says it’s time to move on.
 Bridget says it’s a beautiful day.

 The original lifeguard doesn’t say anything before we see his face.
 He yells to the swimmers to get out of the water because it’s dangerous.
 In the dub, they make a joke out of this.
 The lifeguard tells himself to stay calm, and then we see his face as he yells to the beachgoers to “Run for (their) lives, for the love of Pete!”

 Kiki: “Who would’ve thought!?”

 Quite literally everyone watching ‘would’ve thought’.

-In the dub, Tarb just says how great the new predasites are, Zoey just acts unimpressed by them and we cut the scene with Pudding and Zakuro talking to jump straight to Tarb getting mad saying that it took him a long time to find good creatures.
+In the dub, Tarb just says how great the new predasites are, Zoey acts unimpressed by them, and we cut the scene with Pudding and Zakuro talking to jump straight to Tarb getting mad saying that it took him a long time to find good creatures.

 This episode basically solidifies that the girls really don’t give a crap about who sees them transform.
 Then again, I suppose when your superhero identity is literally just putting ‘Mew’ in front of your name, it’s pointless either way.

 In the original, we only see Lettuce and Ichigo transform, and they actually both get full transformations.
 We don’t even get clips of the other girls transforming.
 In the dub, it’s a complete mashup.

 The starfish monster yells “Starfish, Charge” when he does his attack.
 He’s silent in the dub.